What information do we collect from you?

 - Office for National Statistics (Regulation 99)

-To help control local outbreaks of coronavirus infection, to ensure that individuals that have tested positive for COVID 19 are contacted to provide them with advice and to gather intelligence on others with whom they may have been in contact in order to help stop the spread of the virus, your contact information taken from the electoral register may be shared with Surrey County Council and the national Contact Tracing Service commissioned by Department of Health and Social Care (DHSC) more information about this sharing of your data can be found on the DHSC privacy notice here
+To help control local outbreaks of coronavirus infection, to ensure that individuals that have tested positive for COVID 19 are contacted to provide them with advice and to gather intelligence on others with whom they may have been in contact in order to help stop the spread of the virus, your contact information taken from the electoral register may be shared with Surrey County Council and the national Contact Tracing Service commissioned by Department of Health and Social Care (DHSC).
+More information about this sharing of your data can be found on the privacy notice section

 We also have to disclose (share) your information with our contracted software and print providers.

 Anyone who receives information from us has a legal duty to keep it confidential and it is a crime for anyone who has a copy of the full register to share it with anyone who does not have lawful reason to see it.

 Anyone can inspect the full electoral register.
 However, the register can only be inspected under supervision and only hand written notes may be taken.
 Failure to comply with these conditions is a criminal offence.

 The open register is an edited version of the register, but it is not used for elections.
 It can be sold to any person, organisation or company for a wide range of purposes including businesses and charities.
 The personal data in the register must always be processed in line with data-protection legislation.

 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the electoral register does not affect your right to vote.
 For more information, please visit GOV.UK - Opt out of the 'open register'.

 You may be able to register anonymously if you can show there is a good reason, for example if you’re concerned about your safety.
 Your details won’t appear on either version of the register if you register anonymously.
 Please contact us at firstname.lastname@example.org